 M.P.
 Evans Group PLC (“the Company” or “the Group”) is committed to combating slavery and human trafficking.
 This statement is made in accordance with the Modern Slavery Act 2015 to set out those steps taken by the Group to date to prevent slavery by both the Group and its suppliers.

 The Company is the holding company of a Group with oil-palm plantations in Indonesia, as well as property-development assets in Malaysia.
 The Group’s turnover derives from its Indonesian plantations.
-As an agricultural business, the Group employs more than 4,000 estate workers, as well as working with contractors who are responsible for the delivery of other services including planting and construction.
+As an agricultural business, the Group employs some 5,000 permanent estate workers, as well as working with contractors who are responsible for the delivery of other services including planting and construction.
 In addition, the Group acquires supplies critical to its operation, including seedlings, machinery spare parts and fertiliser, from third-party suppliers.
 It also purchases some oil-palm fresh fruit bunches from third parties.